steveschofield/canvas-lms/README.md

 Before running the scripts, ensure you have the following:

+1. Canvas LMS token provided under your profile and access to Canvas courses
+2. I'd recommend having a practice course to attempt, the COURSE_ID attribute is located in the config.ini
-1. An outline of how the course will be set up.
+3. An outline of how the course will be set up.
-2. Updated JSON files with the specific data for your course.
+4. Updated JSON files with the specific data for your course.

 ## Project Structure